-Prerequisites: PSG 125 with a grade of "C" or higher and PSG 130 with a grade of "C" or higher polysomnographic, and ancillary equipment involved in patient assessment and the conducting of sleep studies.
+Prerequisites: PSG 125 with a grade of "C" or higher and PSG 130 with a grade of "C" or higher

+This course will introduce the bio-potential electrophysiologic, polysomnographic, and ancillary equipment involved in patient assessment and the conducting of sleep studies.
 The basic principles, set up, operation, maintenance, cleaning and troubleshooting will be emphasized.
 6 hrs. integrated lecture lab./wk.